mtorpey/wooden-ships/4-optional.md

 loss of a rigging section.
 If the mast hangs over the side, the ship cannot fire until it has been cut loose.
 The Unfouling Table is used, and one die roll per unfouling phase is allowed for attempts to cut the mast loose.
-The ship\'s speed is reduced by one and may not turn until it is cut loose.
+The ship's speed is reduced by one and may not turn until it is cut loose.
 Any adjacent ship within the play of the broadside over which the mast hangs must roll for fouling.